Quick answer

 There are two GTA AI image trends running right now, and they look completely different.
 The original is the illustrated "GTA Me" loading-screen portrait — cel-shaded, bold outlines, that painted Rockstar cover-art finish.
 The newer, currently-viral one is the photoreal "real to GTA" look (the Gemini / "Nano Banana" trend) — your photo turned into what looks like an actual in-game screenshot, not a drawing.

-To show the range, we took one regular photo — a normal guy smiling on the street — and ran it through AI four ways.
+To show the range, we took one regular photo — a normal guy smiling on the street — and ran it through AI nine ways.
 Same input every time; only the prompt changed.
+The first four are the portrait styles; after that it gets stranger, into the game-screen formats people actually search for: the gameplay screenshot with a HUD, the WANTED mugshot, the WASTED card.

 Looking for a GTA 6 video or trailer, not a still?
 See How to Make a GTA 6 AI Video of Yourself — or skip straight to the GTA 6 Trailer template and star in a cinematic 15-second GTA 6 trailer from one selfie.